Margaritaville at Sea Islander Cruise Ship Overview

 This 24-year-old Spirit-class vessel holds just over 2,200 passengers at double-occupancy and underwent an extension renovation before re-entering service.
 Spending millions of dollars on this transformation, Margaritaville heavily invested in the accommodations.
 All 1,105 staterooms were fully renovated.
 They feature nautical decor with nods to the brand and were definitely a highlight of the ship.

-Margaritaville at Sea Islander review
+Learn More With Our Latest Margaritaville at Sea Islander Review Video

 With retheming of the pools, most of the bars and lounges, dining rooms, and sports deck, guests will definitely feel like they are on island time.
 There’s also a fun vibe with friendly staff, family-friendly activities like mini-golf and cornhole, and two new signature productions.
 We liked that the ship featured all the classic cruise staples with a Margaritaville twist.